+Sincerely,

-Sincerely, Cal Dooley President and CEO American Chemistry Council
+Chris Jahn President and CEO American Chemistry Council

 Beginning with the 2018 edition, we publish most of our data on a chemicals (excluding pharmaceuticals) basis.
-We made this change in order to align our statistics with those of our global partners and the business community that look at chemicals and pharmaceuticals as separate industries.
-The pharmaceutical industry remains a key end use market for chemical ingredients.
+We made this change in order to align our statistics with those of our global partners and the business community who view chemicals and pharmaceuticals as separate industries.
+The pharmaceutical industry remains a key end-use market for chemical ingredients.